openfl/lime.openfl.org/_docs/advanced-setup/hashlink.md

 ## Forums

-If you encounter any problems when setting up Lime for HashLink, please visit the [forums](http://community.openfl.org/c/help).
+If you encounter any problems when setting up Lime for HashLink, please visit the [forums](http://community.openfl.org/c/help) or [Discord](https://discord.gg/tDgq8EE).